Locality and thermalization in closed quantum systems: Fluctuations in and and the eigenstate thermalization hypothesis

-and $\theta(\varepsilon)$ is the Heaviside function. $\left<O_{nn}\right>_{mc}$ is the locally defined average, in other words the microcanonical ensemble, calculated here with the same energy window:
+with $\Theta(\varepsilon)$ the Heaviside function and $M_\varepsilon$ the number of states in the energy interval. $\left<O_{nn}\right>_{mc}$ is the locally defined average, in other words the microcanonical ensemble, calculated here with the same energy window

-To compare the size of the fluctuations with the magnitude of the operator we define $\left<O\right>_{E}=\sum'_nO_{nn}$.
-We can define the same in the rotated basis:
+To compare the size of the fluctuations with the magnitude of the operator we define $\left<O\right>_{E}=\sum_n\Gamma(\varepsilon_n-E)O_{nn}$.
+We can use the same definition to study fluctuations in $\widetilde O_{nn}$, which are the matrix elements appearing in the thermalization condition, Eq.~\eqref{condition}, after the basis rotation, by writing

 with the interval for the sum defined as for Eq.~\eqref{Onn_scaling}.
 Strictly speaking $\left<\widetilde{O}_{nn}\right>_{mc}$ is no longer the microcanonical ensemble average as $n$ no longer labels the eigenenergies.
-Nonetheless one can define an analogue and we retain the same notation for ease of presentation.
+Nonetheless one can define an analog and we retain the same notation for ease of presentation.

-We consider again the same quench as in the paper with $|\Psi_0(5,0.2)\rangle$ and $H(1,0.2)$, and look at observables $O=\vec{S}_i\vec{S}_{j}$ for different $|i-j|$.
-In Fig.~\ref{Supp_Mat_Figure1} we plot $\Delta_{\widetilde{O}}$ and $\Delta_O$ for system sizes $N=8$ to $16$.
-The absolute magnitude of the fluctuations of $\Delta_O$, Fig.\ref{Supp_Mat_Figure1}(b), can be several orders of magnitude larger than their average value even for $N=16$, see Fig.~\ref{Supp_Mat_Figure1}(c), so that ETH does not apply.
-In particular it does not seem possible that this can be the explanation for the data of Fig.~2(a) of the paper.
-Though the trend for the fluctuations appears to be for them to become on the whole smaller for larger system sizes, no clear-cut scaling can be seen.
-The relative size of the fluctuations, defined as $\Delta_O/\langle O\rangle_{E}$ as in Ref.~[\onlinecite{Rigol2009}], demonstrates even poorer scaling behavior with the system size, see Fig.~\ref{Supp_Mat_Figure1}(c).
-However, for the non-local part $\Delta_{\widetilde{O}}$, shown in Fig.~\ref{Supp_Mat_Figure1}(a), one sees clear scaling to zero which depends exponentially on the system size.
-This agrees with our expectations because $\widetilde{O}_{nn}$ is defined by a projection onto a non-local operator and supports the division into local and non-local operators which we have implemented.
+We consider again the same quench as in Fig.~\ref{Fig1} with $|\Psi_0(5,0.2)\rangle$ and $H(1,0.2)$, and look at observables $O=\vec{S}_i\cdot\vec{S}_{j}$ for different $|i-j|$.
+In Fig.~\ref{Fig5} we plot $\Delta_O$ and $\Delta_{\widetilde{O}}$ for system sizes $N=8$ to $16$.
+The absolute magnitude of the fluctuations of $\Delta_O$, Fig.\ref{Fig5}(b), can be several orders of magnitude larger than their average value even for $N=16$, see Fig.~\ref{Fig5}(c).
+In particular, no clear-cut scaling with system size can be seen.
+The relative size of the fluctuations, defined as $\Delta_O/\langle O\rangle_{E}$ as in Ref.~\onlinecite{Rigol2009}, even seems to increase with the system size for distances $|i-j|\geq 2$, see Fig.~\ref{Fig5}(c).
+We thus have to conclude that, at least for the achievable system sizes, we do not see any indications for $O_{nn}$ to become a smooth function as assumed by the ETH, while we do already see clear indications that the system will eventually thermalize, see Figs.~\ref{Fig1} and \ref{Fig3}(a).